ChristianRojas09/PokeDex_React/README.md

 - Update to React 18
 - Migrate Material UI (searching for different styling libraries)
 - Add map function
+---
 ## Cloning and Running the Application in local
 ---
 Clone the project into local

 Install all the npm packages.
-Go into the project folder and type the following
+Go into the project folder and type the following into your terminal:

 ```bash
 npm install
 ```

-In order to run the application Type the following command
+To run the application Type the following command in your terminal:

 ```bash
 npm start
 ```

-The Application Runs on **localhost:3000**
+Run the application on **localhost:3000**